syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### Show checked circle on selected items

-To customize the appearance of the selected item or items by using the appearance of `SfListView.SelectedItemTemplate`.
-The following customizations should give an idea to customize the appearance of selected items in the control.
+To customize the appearance of the selected item or items, use the appearance of `SfListView.SelectedItemTemplate`.
+The following customizations should give you an idea to customize the appearance of selected items in the control.

 {% tabs %}
 {% highlight xaml %}